Mixture of different

 Meaning: A state of feeling tired and relaxed

-Use: They enjoyed the languor brought on by a hot summer afternoon.
+Use: They enjoyed the languor brought on by a hot summer

 LASSITUDE (Noun)